crystaldba/postgres-mcp/README.md

 ## Demo

 *From Unusable to Lightning Fast*

-- **Challenge:** We generated a movie app using an AI assistant, but the SQLAlchemy ORM code ran painfully slowly
+- **Challenge:** We generated a movie app using an AI assistant, but the SQLAlchemy ORM code ran painfully slow
 - **Solution:** Using Postgres Pro with Cursor, we fixed the performance issues in minutes

-**We used the Cursor AI agent and Postgres Pro to:**
+What we did:
-- 🚀 Fix performance - including ORM queries, indexing, and caching
+- 🚀 Fixed performance - including ORM queries, indexing, and caching
-- 🛠️ Fix bugs that require connecting data to code
+- 🛠️ Fixed a broken page - by prompting the agent to explore the data, fix queries, and add related content.
-- 🧠 Add new features from single prompts
+- 🧠 Improved the top-rated movies - by letting the agent explore the data and fix an ORM query

 See the video below or read the [play-by-play](examples/movie-app.md).